misrab/docs/Dai.md

 Although CDPs are not fungible with each other, the ownership of a CDP is transferable.
 This allows CDPs to be used in smart contracts that perform more complex methods of borrowing (for example, involving more than one actor).

 **Example 3:** Alice and Bob collaborate using an Ethereum OTC contract to issue 100 SDR worth of Dai backed by ETH.
 Alice contributes 50 SDR worth of ETH, while Bob contributes 100 SDR worth.
 The OTC contract takes the funds and creates a CDP, thus borrowing 100 SDR worth of Dai.
 The newly borrowed Dai are automatically sent to Bob.
 From Bob's point of view, he is buying 100 SDR worth of Dai by paying the equivalent value in ETH.
 The contract then transfers ownership of the CDP to Alice.
 She ends up with 100 SDR worth of debt (denominated in Dai) and 150 SDR worth of collateral (denominated in ETH).
 Since she started with only 50 SDR worth of ETH, she is now 3x long ETH/SDR.

-Need some bridging / context here, this is from when I copy/pasted the examples into one section.
-Examples 3 and 4 are not related.
+Liquidations ensure that in the event of a price crash in the collateral that backs a CDP type, the system will automatically be able to close CDPs that become too risky as result, ensuring that the outstanding Dai supply remain fully collateralized and solvent.

 **Example 4:** If we assume that Ether has a liquidation ratio of 145%, a penalty ratio of 105%, and an Ether-CDP is outstanding at 150% collateral ratio, the Ether price crashes 10% against the Target Price.
 This causes the collateral ratio of the CDP to fall to ~135%.
 As it falls below its liquidation ratio, traders can trigger its liquidation and begin bidding with Dai for buying MKR in the debt auction.
 Traders can also begin bidding with Dai for buying the ~135 Dai worth of collateral in the collateral auction.
 Once there is at least 105 Dai being bid on the Ether collateral, traders reverse bid to take the least amount of collateral for 105 Dai and the remainder is returned to the original borrower.

 ## Keepers: Keeping the system rational and economically efficient

 A keeper is an independent actor that is incentivized by profit opportunities to contribute to decentralized systems.
 In the context of The Dai Credit System, keepers participate in the Debt Auctions and Collateral Auctions when CDPs are liquidated, and the Buy&Burn auctions that continuously happen during normal operation of the system.

 Keepers also trade Dai around the Target Price.
 Keepers will want to sell Dai when the market price is higher than the Target Price.
 Similarly, keepers buy Dai when the market price is below the Target Price.
 This is in order to profit from the expected long-term convergence towards the Target Price.

 ## Oracles: Providing Price Feeds

-Another crucial group of external actors that Maker requires to function are price feed oracles.
+Another crucial group of external actors that the Dai Credit System requires to function are price feed oracles.
 Oracles are independent external actors or decentralized applications that provide a data feed onto the blockchain for smart contracts to consume.
 The Dai Credit System needs information about the market price of the Dai and its deviation from the Target Price in order to adjust the target rate.
 It also needs information about the market price of the assets used as collateral in CDPs, in order to know when liquidations should be triggered.

-## Development Road Map
-The Dai Credit System has been in development since March 2015 when it was announced under the name eDollar.
-[1] The Dai Foundation currently intends to launch the SimpleCoin research platform by Q2-2017 with the purpose of creating a simplified and controlled environment for testing the market dynamics that will be present in The Dai Credit System.
-For a detailed breakdown of future plans and tentative deadlines, please see the Maker blog post regarding the comprehensive Product Roadmap.[2]

 ## Design Goals

 The current design of The Dai Credit System is the result of almost 2 years of iterations on the concept of a cryptocurrency with price stability backed by digital assets as collateral.
 We take every opportunity we see to make reductions and simplifications based on things that are theoretically equivalent under an economic incentive analysis.
 For example, cash flow to MKR holders is represented as Buy&Burn rather than dividends, as their economic impact is equivalent but Buy&Burn is less complex to implement with smart contracts.
 This later ended up yielding returns when it enabled us to massively simplify the CDP lifecycle and liquidation processes.
 Another design goal was to ensure all operations were constant space and time.
 This introduced some challenges as the system simulates multiple sets of continuously growing or shrinking balances and most state is actually function of multiple real-time variables.